broof716/flixter/README.md

 # Flixter

-A content creation and delivery application built using Ruby on Rails, Javascript, and jQuery.
+This application is built by using Ruby on Rails, Javascript, and jQuery.

-Check out the live Flixter application [here](https://flixter-bryan-roof.herokuapp.com) and create and account to sign up for a course and/or to create a course.
+Here is a live feed of the website. [here](https://flixter-bryan-roof.herokuapp.com) If you would like to create a account and try, go right ahead.

 ### Features:

-* Instructors have restricted admin access to allow creation of course content utilizing photos, videos, and text.

-* Stripe API is incorporated to securely process payments from students.
+* Contains a Stripe API which is a secure payment method

-* jQuery is used to allow dynamic reordering of course materials by instructors.

-* Devise is used for user authentication and sign-in forms.
+* Devise is used for user authentication and sign-in forms, could be used for email as well.

 * Carrierwave is used for aws.

-* Image and video storage and delivery utilizes Amazon's S3 Web Services.

-* A user dashboard shows all courses that a user is enrolled in and if the user is also an instructor it shows all of the courses they are teaching.

-* Twitter Bootstrap is used for front-end styling.
+* Bootstrap is also used in this application

-* Postgresql provides database services.
+* Postgresql is the database that is being used in this application.

 ![alt tag](app/assets/images/flixter.png)